June 10, 2020

 - Harm Reduction Supplies, Needle and Syringe Program, Naloxone distribution.

-- Distribution of food and practical support items (as available).
+- Distribution of practical support items (as available).

 - Support Services are available by phone during this phase.